c4dt/lightarti-rest/tools/README.md

 pip install -r requirements.txt
 ```

-Also, to create the directory authority's certificate, this script rely
+Also, to create the directory authority's certificate, this script
-on the program `tor-gencert` that you will have to install on your
+relies on the program `tor-gencert` that you will have to install on
-machine.
+your machine.
 For a debian based distribution, this program is usually
 installed by the package `tor`:

 ```